 Our office will be closed from 5pm Friday 21st December 2012 until 9am Thursday 3rd January 2013.

 National Psychology Week started on November 11th and will draw to a close on Saturday the 17th.
-If you are in Perth on Saturday and interested in taking away a positive message about the way psychology can be used to improve your health, well-being and performance in the workplace, then a National Psychology Week event being held at Perth Zoo might just be what the doctor ordered.
+If you are in Perth on Saturday and interested in taking away a positive message about the way psychology can be used to improve your health, well-being and performance in the workplace (visit venturexfranchise.com/own-a-venture-x site to set up one), then a National Psychology Week event being held at Perth Zoo might just be what the doctor ordered.
+The psychology and the way of thinking of the individual will help significantly in the physical state of your body, but if you also accompany it with the necessary supplements or pills you will achieve to exceed your limits, washingtoncitypaper is your way to success.

 “Focusing on the needs of teams is important and there is much that Organisational Psychologists can offer to companies willing to tackle the issues of mental health, well-being and performance” said Willis.
 “There is also much that individuals can do to improve life at work for themselves and others without waiting for organisations to put in place new policies, practices and procedures”